sagarrana77/Milijuli-donation-/database.md

     -   Path: `/platformSettings/globalConfig`
     -   Document Data: `{ "appName": "string", "campaignCreationEnabled": "boolean", "userQrPaymentsEnabled": "boolean", "showOperationalCostsTotal": "boolean", "paymentGateways": [ { "name": "string", ... } ] }`

-This structure provides a robust and scalable foundation for building out the backend of the milijuli sewa application.
+This structure provides a robust and scalable foundation for building out the backend of the milijuli donation sewa application.